rmpfsilva/GuardTrack/replit.md

     - `cancelled_by`: References user who cancelled (admin)
     - `cancelled_at`: Timestamp of cancellation
     - `cancellation_reason`: Required text explaining why leave was cancelled
-  - **Frontend UI**: Added cancel functionality to admin leave management
+  - **Frontend UI**: Enhanced cancel functionality across all leave management views
-    - Cancel button appears on approved leave requests in "Upcoming Leave" tab
+    - Cancel button in "Upcoming Leave" tab for approved requests
+    - Cancel button in "All Requests" tab for approved leave with cancellation reason display
+    - Calendar view: Click on days with leave to see all employees and cancel from there
     - Modal dialog requires admin to enter cancellation reason
     - Status badge shows orange "Cancelled" badge for cancelled leave
     - Real-time updates: cancellation immediately updates all leave views